gt-cs3220/gt-cs3220.github.io/Spring_2023/hw6.md

 [step 2] Go to the directory with your GT account ID and upload files to pynq board's ARM processor
 (scalaradd.ipynb, tutorial_1.bit, tutorial_1.hwh)

+If you are using onDemand GUI, you can skip this step since the ARM processor on Pynq board already has an access to your home.

 <img src="figs/hw6/jupyter0.png">

 [step 3] Open scalaradd.ipynb in jupyternotebook and edit the file location to your directory (```/nethome/[GT account ID]```) in cell 1 and 7